The Eagles – Hotel California (Lyrics Review and Song Meaning)

 The lyrics of “Hotel California” are very simple, narrative in a way that we almost forget the story between the lines.

-I could not find any significance of the year 1969, except for the fact that The Satanic Bible was published that year, which has aided “Hotel California” gaining a reputation as a hallelujah to Satan.
+We could not find any significance of the year 1969, except for the fact that The Satanic Bible was published that year, which has aided “Hotel California” gaining a reputation as a hallelujah to Satan.
 Or it could just be that Don Henley needed a word to rhyme with ‘wine’ in the previous line.

 And still those voices are calling from far away,